PyPSA/PyPSA/doc/user_guide/import_export.rst

 Networks can also be built step-by-step for each component by calling

-.. automethod:: pypsa.Network.add
+.. autosummary:: pypsa.Network.add

 Likewise, components can also be removed with

-.. automethod:: pypsa.Network.remove
+.. autosummary:: pypsa.Network.remove

 .. _madd: